Home » Grassroots Movements History » Union of Councils

 UCSJ Member Councils

-Fifty-three Independent councils affiliated as members of the Union of Councils for Soviet Jews at some period between UCSJ’s founding in 1970 and the dissolution of the USSR in 1991.
+Fifty-four Independent councils affiliated as members of the Union of Councils for Soviet Jews at some period between UCSJ’s founding in 1970 and the dissolution of the USSR in 1991.
 The six original councils are designated with an asterisk (*).

 Alabama Council to Save Soviet Jews